Canada v Mexico (2022 FIFA World Cup qualification): 2022 World Cup

 Despite their successful qualifying campaign, Canada was only able to qualify for Pot 4 of the World Cup draw, and were placed in a challenging group with Belgium (the 2nd ranked country in the world), as well as Croatia and Morocco who would both eventually reach the semi-finals.
 Mexico despite qualifying for Pot 2 were also matched with difficult opposition in Poland, the eventual World Cup champions Argentina, and Saudi Arabia.

 Canada were able to shock the world in their fourth ever World Cup match by putting up an incredible fight against Belgium, but were unable to find their first points at the World Cup due to a missed penalty-kick and poor finishing in an eventual 1–0 loss.
 Despite being praised by the international press, and the Belgian coaching staff, Canada would be defeated by Croatia and Morocco, and exited their second World Cup with two goals and no points.

 Mexico's run was relatively unsuccessful as well.
 They managed to hold Poland to a 0–0 draw thanks to a penalty-save from Ochoa, however, their 2–0 loss to Argentina put them in a difficult position on the final matchday.
-Despite coming away with a win against Saudi Arabia, a 90+5th minute consolation goal for the Saudi Arabian national team eliminated Mexico on goal differential.
+Despite coming away with a win against Saudi Arabia, a 90+5th minute consolation goal for the Saudi Arabia national team eliminated Mexico on goal differential.